 - gaining up-to-date knowledge of the WHS Act and Regulations, plus relevant codes of practice

-- keeping up-to-date about work health and safety management principles
+- keeping up-to-date about WHS management principles

 - investigating current industry issues through conferences, information sessions, industry groups and newsletters.

 2. understand the workplace’s operation and associated hazards and risks, which can be demonstrated by:

 - developing a workplace operational plan that identifies core activity hazards